k8ssandra/k8ssandra/docs/content/en/docs/getting-started/site-engineer/_index.md

 * **k8ssandra-grafana**: The K8ssandra grafana service where the name is a combination of the K8ssandra cluster name you specified during the Helm install, `k8ssandra`, and the postfix, `-grafana`.
 This service listens on the internal K8s port `80`.
 * **prometheus-operated**: The K8ssandra Prometheus daemon.
 This service listens on the internal K8s port `9090`.
-* **k8ssandra-reaper-k8ssandra-reaper-service**: The K8ssandra Reaper for Apache Cassandra service where the name is a combination of the K8ssandra cluster name you specified during the Helm install, `k8ssandra`, `-reaper`, the K8ssandra cluster name again, and the postfix `-reaper-service`.
+* **k8ssandra-reaper-k8ssandra-reaper-service**: The K8ssandra Reaper service where the name is a combination of the K8ssandra cluster name you specified during the Helm install, `k8ssandra`, `-reaper`, the K8ssandra cluster name again, and the postfix `-reaper-service`.
 This port listens on the internal K8s port `8080`.

 To configure port forwarding:

 1. Open a new terminal.

-1. Run the following 3 `kubectl port-forward` commands in the background:
+2. Run the following 3 `kubectl port-forward` commands in the background:

     ```bash
     kubectl port-forward svc/k8ssandra-grafana 9191:80 &